tomsWebConsulting/twcsl/v7.1/Elements Manipulate/README.md

 ### Synopsis

-Move a selector source to a destination source with the action of append, prepend, or replace.
+Move a selector source to a selector destination with the action of append, prepend, or replace.

 ### Version

-  * 0.2.0
+  * 0.3.0

 #### SS Version